giuliolovisotto/giuliolovisotto/README.md

 ### Hi there 👋

-I am a Research Engineer, currently working on Large Language Models.
+I am a ML Research Engineer, currently working on Large Language Models.

 Before then, I lead research for representation learning on graphs at the **Huawei Munich Research Center**.

 I hold a PhD in Machine Learning from the **University of Oxford**, funded by an **Oxford-Deepmind** scholarship.
-There I studied adversarial examples for deep neural networks and how to evaluate computer vision systems based on sensors-perception, with the goal of finding sounder ways to improve machine learning robustness.

 You can find a list of my publications on 🎓[Google Scholar](https://scholar.google.com/citations?user=EiuXVMsAAAAJ).